eternal-flame-AD/yume-pdq/README.md

 Additionally, the format of the output (hex, binary, or raw, or prefixed with a quality score) does not significantly affect the throughput except the 7600 fps cases.

-### Why is my performance lower?

-Note that yume-pdq is a _memory bandwidth_ bound implementation, so the performance is not linear or even monotonic w.r.t. the speed of your CPU, instead it is the amount of memory bandwidth available to the CPU.

-Rough numbers for two other platforms which supports my proposition:

-2020 Intel Duo Xeon Gold 6230R (2.10Ghz/4.00Ghz, 35.75M total cache (much lower than mine), DDR4-2933): Scalar 250fps Vector 500fps, still faster but significant regression!

-2022 AMD EPYC™ 9634 KVM (2.25Ghz/3.7Ghz, 384M total cache (much higher than mine), DDR5-4800 shared with other tenants) VPS by vendor "N" (resource is exclusive to me): Scalar 700fps Vector 2700fps, not as bad but still not as fast as the demo system.

-If you are on a supercomputer or a multi-socket cluster, you can start 1 instance of yume-pdq and use the `--core0` and `--core1` options to bind the two ping-pong buffer worker process on NUMA node #0, 1 other instance and bind both threads to NUMA node #1, and so on.
-This will allow you to use the full memory bandwidth and cache availability of the system.
-The core affinity flags are only available with the `--features hpc` feature due to requiring a runtime dependency.

 #### Image Processing

 When using the imagemagick `convert` command default resizing kernel (Mitchell-Netravali) is used, 1000 images are processed in 26 seconds.